 Women are joining the hospitality field in growing numbers, as they inherently add an element of glamour to the job.
 Further, the communication skills that most women seem to possess also help their roles as hospitality professionals, whether the choice is to be an air hostess or hotel management.

 Banking and insurance is a booming sector of the Indian economy.
-The ideal candidates are expected to have good communication skills, customer handling skills and a basic knowledge of the industry.
+The ideal candidates are expected to have good communication skills, customer handling skills and basic knowledge of the industry.
 The work in a bank is also respectable and also offers promising career growth.

 9. Digital Marketing